 As a Teaching Artist, her music outreach was sponsored by established institutions such as Carnegie Hall, D.A.R.E., and the Pro Musicis Foundation.
 She has designed and executed programs, curriculum, and concerts for incarcerated populations, the mentally and physically disabled, healthcare patients, schoolchildren of all ages, and people across the socio-economic spectrum.
 In under a span of two years, she dedicated 200 hours of classroom music instruction at an inner-city elementary school in Brooklyn and presented over 60 outreach performances in community venues around New York City as part of Ensemble ACJW.
 Notes with a Purpose continuously garners recognition nationwide: They are the 2017 recipient of the Father Eugène Merlet Community Service Award.

-In March 2015, Ms. Le became a Yamaha Artist on their classical piano roster of which there are fewer than 80 active internationally.
+In March 2015, Dr. Le became a Yamaha Artist on their classical piano roster of which there are fewer than 80 active internationally.
 She was also recently inducted in the first Hall of Fame at Las Vegas Academy of the Arts.

 — New York Classical Review